Aerosmith

 The band’s whirlwind, almost improbable, run has continued into the 21st century, with appearances at the Super Bowl (XXXV, in 2001), induction into the Rock & Roll Hall of Fame, their own video game (Guitar Hero: Aerosmith), constant touring, the occasional new album, injuries, ailments, and fights, tell-all autobiographies, television appearances, and some solo country (!) albums from Tyler.

-Boston Music Trail
+Boston Music Trail, Farewell Tour

 In 2012, the band’s 1325 Commonwealth Avenue apartment was added to The Boston Music Trail, an event that was commemorated with a live outdoor performance by the fivesome, and served as a reminder that, though they’ve been around the world, they’ll always be “the Bad Boys From Boston.”
+In April 2024, the group announced a farewell tour of North America starting in late September and ending in late February 2025, which will include a New Year’s Eve show in Boston at TD Garden (formerly Boston Garden).
+The band said that the “special hometown show” will be a highlight of the tour, according to CBS News.

 (by Stephen Haag)